aeszyman/athletes-of-piety/short-writing-assignments/assignment5.md

 due February 13

-Identify a theme or motif in the _Life of Antony_.
-How does this theme or motif portray Antony and asceticism?
-Discuss at least two specific passages from the _Life of Antony_ that illustrate this theme or motif.
-Focus on how the selected passages express the theme or motif you have identified.
+Choose two chapters in Part 2 (Chapters 49-94) of the _Life of Antony_ and summarize them in your own words.
+How do the two chapters portray Antony?
+What qualities of Antony and aspects of asceticism do they highlight?